RupeshKashyap/Junit-5-demo/README.md

 	b. @AfterAll :- method will call after the last test case
 	c. @BeforeEach :- method will ececute before ececute every test cases
 	d. @AfterEach :- method will ececute after ececute every test cases
-3. @TestInstance(TestInstance.Lifecycle.PER_CLASS)	:- create only one instacce per class (changing default instance behavior )
+3. @TestInstance(TestInstance.Lifecycle.PER_CLASS)	:- create only one instacce per class (changing default instance behavior

+# Annotation to scal you test
+1. for large scal test cases
+2. @DisplayName :- we can change test case nam or description for the test case
+3. @Disabled :- test scope will skip this test when test case is annotated with @Disabled it will not give any test failer .